There are two ways you can invest in BWCE

 Membership of BWCE is through shareholding with nearly everyone eligible to become a member.
-The minimum investment in shares needed to become a member.
+There is a minimum investment in shares needed to become a member.
 For our current share offer that minimum has been set at £100.
-As a member you will be able to vote at the AGM, elect directors and have a say in how the Community Fund is run as well as receive interest on your shares.
+As a member you will be able to vote at the AGM, elect directors and have a say in how the organisation is run, as well as receive interest on your shares.
 Our latest share offer is now open and is offering a target interest rate of 4%, subject to performance, with a plan to increase the rate over time.

 As an Industrial & Provident Society we operate on the basis of one member, one vote.